guildai/guild.ai/RULES.md

 Good:

-- The the previous section, you trained a model.
+- In the previous section, you train a model.

 Bad:

 - In the previous section, you trained a model.

+## Passive Voice

+*Avoid passive voice.*

+Good:

+- The user trains a model.

+Bad:

+- The model is trained.

 ## Title Case